adaptris/interlok-docs-legacy/pages/adapter/adapter-bootstrap.md

 ### ActiveMQ Component ###

+Since 3.5.1

-If the ActiveMQ management component is specified via `managementComponents=activemq` and if you have copied the interlok-activemq.jar library, including the required dependencies into your Interlok lib directory, then upon Interlok startup an ActiveMQ broker will also be started.
+If the ActiveMQ management component is specified via `managementComponents=activemq` and if you have copied the interlok-activemq.jar library, including the required dependencies into your Interlok lib directory, then upon Interlok start-up an ActiveMQ broker will also be started.

 You can supply your own ActiveMQ configuration by setting the following property "activemq.config.filename" in your bootstrap.properties file.